nodejs/node/CONTRIBUTING.md

 strict letter of the Code of Conduct guidelines while still going completely against the spirit of what that Code is intended to accomplish.

-Open, diverse and inclusive communities live and die on the basis of trust.
+Open, diverse, and inclusive communities live and die on the basis of trust.
 Contributors can disagree with one another so long as they trust that those disagreements are in good faith and everyone is working towards a common goal.